I Spent 12 Years Optimizing Google Search Ads Worth $30M. Here’s What Works.

 And it’s not that difficult.
 Convene a meeting with your team and ask them to make a list of their daily tasks.
 Combine the insights with the tasks that are both time intensive and repetitive.
 There are plenty of scripts available to help automate these tasks.
 For accuracy, regular monitoring of the changes made is highly recommended.

 See below an example of a rule we had implemented to automatically reduce bids of keywords.
 We first put in the condition to filter out all keywords which spent more than a certain threshold (in this case INR 1000) and did not yield any conversions (leads <1) in the last 1 week.
 We applied the rule to reduce bids by 10% every week over their current bid for these keywords.
 This helped us automatically reduce our spend on non-performing keywords.

 Here’s a script we implemented to periodically analyze our ad copy performance using Google Ads API:

 CRO and personalization

-Getting traffic on the landing page is one aspect; converting it is an entirely different one.
-So, there is a huge room for growth when it comes to making the most of your existing traffic, and remarketing can probably tackle only a fraction of it.
-CRO can help you address those gaps methodically and optimize your landing pages for maximum conversions.
+Getting traffic onto the landing page is one task; converting it is an entirely different one.
+So, there is a huge room for growth when it comes to making the most of your existing traffic, and remarketing is very useful but can probably tackle only a fraction of it.
+CRO helps you to address those gaps methodically and optimize your landing pages for maximum conversions.

 Here’s an example from the GA report of VWO’s homepage, where we use Clearbit integration to figure out the audience mix (SMB, Mid-Market, Enterprise) to then think about our personalization and CRO ideas.

-The insights driven from these analyses will help you generate ideas to experiment on your landing pages.
-The most important things you can test on your page are:
+The insights created from these analyses will help you generate ideas to experiment on your landing pages.
+The most important things to test on a landing page are: